dalipkumar703/dalipkumar703.github.io/research.md

    <tr><td>8</td><td>A list of work posts in the municipality and the remuneration for each post is published.</td><td>N.a</td></tr>
   </table>

-<h3> INFORMATION ON THE ORGANIZATION AND PATRIMONY OF THE MUNICIPALITY</h3>
+<h3> INFORMATION ON THE ORGANIZATION AND PATRIMONY OF THE MUNICIPALITY 33%</h3>
 <h4> (1 out of 3 indicators) </h4>

 <table>